WPManageNinja/ninja-mortgage-calculator/readme.txt

 == Usage ==
-To show one of your Pricing Table in a post, on a page, or in a text widget, just embed the Shortcode [ninja_mortgage_cal id="CALCULTAOR_ID"] id="CALCULTAOR_ID"] into the post/page/text widget, where <CALCULTAOR_ID> is the ID of your Calculator (can be found on the “Mortgage Calculator” screen.)
+To show one of your Pricing Table in a post, on a page, or in a text widget, just embed the Shortcode [ninja_mortgage_cal id="CALCULTAOR_ID"] into the post/page/text widget, where <CALCULTAOR_ID> is the ID of your Calculator (can be found on the “Mortgage Calculator” screen.)

 == Awesome Support ==
 Get dedicated support from our awesome happiness managers and developers and Yes!
 It's completely free.